deliveryhero/hfc-pubsub/README.md

 ```

 ## Running subscription server
+Install npx if you don't have it installed yet: `npm i npx -g`

-1. Run subscriptions `npx subscriptions start` or `./node_modules/.bin/subscriptions start`
+1. Run subscriptions `npx subscriptions start`
-2. List subscriptions `npx subscriptions list` or `./node_modules/.bin/subscriptions list`
+2. List subscriptions `npx subscriptions list`

-Note: If the subscription doesn't exist in google pub/sub it will be created when you run `./node_modules/.bin/subscriptions start`
+Note: If the subscription doesn't exist in google pub/sub it will be created when you run `npx subscriptions start`

 ## Publishing a Message